balcilar/gnn-spectral-expressive-power/README.md

 ## Datasets
-In this research, we introduced two different new datasets and one common dataset.
+In this research, we introduced two new datasets and one common dataset.

 ### 2D-grid graph
-One named 2D-grid graph consist of 95x95 resolution and 4-neighborhood regular grid graph.
+To the spectral expressive power test, we introduced 2D-grid graph consist of 95x95 resolution and 4-neighborhood regular grid graph.
 Each nodes refers the pixel in the image.
 We prepared low-pass, high-pass and band-pass filtering results as output of filter learning task.
 You can load that dataset and viualize it by follwing matlab script
 ```
 load dataset/2Dgrid/raw/2Dgrid